JohnVspecialist/quote_generator/README.md

 # Quote Generator

 A project I did for fun to practice basic coding, it's a Python program that generates and displays random quotes.
-You can add your own quotes too!
+You can add your own quotes too.

 ## Features
 - Displays randomly selected quotes